orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/polishing.md

 Reload the page, and try to enter an invalid link, for example "ftp://ftp.example.com/".
 An alert icon will show up as you leave the link field with your cursor.

-_NOTE: The URL of the schema, `/apps/my-bookcast/schema.xsd`, is resolved relatively to the external URL of the Bookcast page, so the schema is actually loaded though:_
+_NOTE: The URL of the schema, `/apps/my-bookcast/schema.xsd`, is resolved relatively to the external URL of the Bookcast page, so the schema is actually loaded through:_

 ```xml
 http://localhost:8080/orbeon/apps/my-bookcast/schema.xsd